zitrot/FEND_Capstone_Travel_App/README.md

 ```
 npm install
 ```
-When those packages have installed, use the following commands to run the development server, build the production, and start the express server, respectively.
+When those packages have installed, use the following commands to run the development server, build the production, run some basic tests and start the express server, respectively.
 Note that *dev* runs *webpack-dev-server* and has hot-loading enabled.

 ```
 npm run build-dev